varigence/docs/bimlflex/reference-documentation/settings/SsisCreateFolder.md

 # Create Folder

-Add the Create SSIS Catalog folder in the deployment script files.
+Add a command to create the SSIS Catalog Folder in the deployment script files.

-NOTE: This will use the `sqlcmd` with integrated security unless the SqlCmdOverride has not been specified.
+NOTE: This will use the `sqlcmd` with integrated security unless a SqlCmdOverride value is provided.

 Notes:

-* This setting is part of the `SSIS` settings category.
+* This setting is part of the *SSIS* settings category.
 * The default value for this setting is `Y`.